laitanawe/intro-to-bash/_episodes/07-remote.md

 teaching: 25
 exercises: 10
 questions:
-- "What is an HPC system?"
-- "How does an HPC system work?"
+- "What is an HPC system and how does it work?"
-- "How do I log in to a remote HPC system?"
+- "How do I connect to a remote HPC system?"
 objectives:
-- "Understand how to connect to a remote HPC system."
+- "Understand how ssh and related tools are used to connect to a remote HPC system."
 - "Understand the general HPC system architecture."
 keypoints:
 - "An HPC system is a set of networked machines."